aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/configure-hashicorp-vault.md

 </TabItem>
 <TabItem value="terraform" label="Terraform">

-Configure HashiCorp Vault using Terraform.
+Configure HashiCorp Vault using the Aiven Terraform Provider.
 Add this configuration to your `main.tf` file, or optionally create a dedicated `vault.tf` file for managing secret providers:

 1. Create the `main.tf` file for your resources: